This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Vanilla extract will strengthen and heighten the chocolate notes in this cake.
 If you want to make your own, make sure to check out my recipe for homemade vanilla extract.

-- Prepare the batter.
-In a large bowl, combine the flour, white granulated sugar, cocoa powder, baking powder, salt, egg, milk, vanilla extract, and melted butter.
+Step 1: Prepare the batter – In a large bowl, combine the flour, white granulated sugar, cocoa powder, baking powder, salt, egg, milk, vanilla extract, and melted butter.
 Whisk all of the ingredients together until well combined.
 Then add in the chocolate chips and fold them in until incorporated as well.

-- Prepare the chocolate topping.
-Pour the batter into a greased 9×9 baking dish, smooth the top, and set it aside.
+Step 2: Prepare the chocolate topping – Pour the batter into a greased 9 x 9-inch baking dish, smooth the top, and set it aside.
 In a separate bowl, combine the brown sugar, white granulated sugar, and cocoa powder.
 Whisk these three ingredients together until well combined.
 Sprinkle this mixture all over the top of the batter already in the baking dish.
 Pour the hot brewed coffee on top of the cake.

-- Bake the cake.
-Place the baking dish in the preheated 350°F oven and bake for 25 to 35 minutes.
+Step 3: Bake the cake – Place the baking dish in the preheated 350°F oven and bake for 25-35 minutes.
 Once baked, remove it from the oven and serve immediately.
 The pudding will still be jiggly when it comes out of the oven.
 As it sits, the cake will settle and tighten up, so it can either be served warm or cool.

 - When mixing in the chocolate chips, make sure to fold them in gently with a spatula or spoon rather than a whisk.
 If the chocolate chips are mixed in too forcefully, they could break, which is undesirable.
 Additionally, chips can be hard to mix in with a whisk as they can get stuck in the tines.